Sibe people: History

 According to the Russian scholar Elena P. Lebedeva, the Sibe people originated as a southern, Tungusic-speaking offshoot of the ancient Shiwei people.
 They lived in small town-like settlements, a portion of them nomadic, in the Songyuan and Qiqihar areas of what is now Jilin.

-When the Buyeo kingdom was conquered by the Xianbei in 286, the southern Shiwei started practicing agriculture.
-Some historians have theorized that the Xianbei were the direct progenitors of the Sibe, a theory described as politically motivated.
+When the Buyeo kingdom was conquered by the Xianbei in 286 AD, the southern Shiwei started practicing agriculture.
+Some historians have theorized that the Xianbei were the direct progenitors of the Sibe, a theory described by some as politically motivated.
 Pamela Kyle Crossley writes the Xianbei might have undergone a language shift from an earlier Turkic or proto-Mongolian language to a Tungusic one.
 However, the name "Sibe" was not used in historical records during Xianbei times.

 The Han dynasty, Cao Wei and the Jin dynasty (266–420) at times controlled the Sibe until the advent of the Göktürks, who accorded the Sibe lower status than did the Chinese dynasties.
 At the height of their territorial dispersion, the Sibe lived in an area bounded by Jilin to the east, Hulunbuir to the west, the Nen River to the north and the Liao River to the south.
 After the fall of the Liao dynasty, the Sibe became vassals of the Khorchin Mongols who moved to the Nen and Songhua river valleys in 1438 after the Khorchin were defeated by the Oirats.

-Nurhaci, the founder of the Manchu people, routed the Sibe during the battle of Gure in 1593 on his way to founding the Qing dynasty of China.
+Nurhaci, the first prominent figure of the Manchu people, routed the Sibe during the battle of Gure in 1593 on his way to founding the Qing dynasty of China.
 From that point, the Qing contracted the Sibe for logistical support against the Russian Empire's expansionism on China's northern border.
 Crossley claims that the Sibe were so "well known to Russians moving toward the Pacific" that the Russians named Siberia after them.
 In 1692, the Khorchin dedicated the Sibe, the Gūwalca and the Daur to the Kangxi Emperor in exchange for silver.
 The Sibe were incorporated into the Eight Banners and were stationed in Qiqihar and other cities in Northeast China.